-Validation should be done, at least in part, by calling a function you write.
+Validation should be done, at least in part, by calling a function you write, which returns a value (and doesn't print anything itself).

 Stats computation should be done by calling a function you write.
 The function should not do any of the printing itself.
 (Think carefully about what its parameters need to be.)